 Judith Light biography

-Judith Light was born on February 9, 1949 in Trenton, New Jersey.
+Judith Light was born on February 9, 1949, in Trenton, New Jersey.
 From 1977 to 1982, she starred on the soap opera One Life to Live.
 She then moved on to guest spots on several primetime series, before landing a role on Who’s the Boss?.
 After the show ended, she made a few attempts to return to TV.
 In 2002, she took on a role on Law & Order: Special Victims Unit.
 Four years later, she landed a part on Ugly Betty.
 In 2012, she received a Tony Award for her role in the Broadway play Other Desert Cities.
+She picked up another Tony in 2013 for her performance in The Assembled Parties.

 Acclaimed Acting Career